 Under PRC laws and regulations, Internet content provision services are classified as value-added telecommunications businesses, and a commercial operator must obtain a Telecommunications and Information Services Operating License, or ICP license, from the appropriate telecommunications authority in order to carry out commercial Internet content provision operations in China.
-These regulations also provide that if the Internet information services are provided in more than one province, then an inter-provincial ICP license must be obtained from MII, while if only one province is involved, the license can be obtained from the relevant provincial telecommunications administration.
+These regulations also provide that if the Internet information services are provided in more than one province, then an interprovincial ICP license must be obtained from MII, while if only one province is involved, the license can be obtained from the relevant provincial telecommunications administration.
 In addition, the regulations further provide that operators involved in Internet content provision that operate in sensitive and strategic sectors, including news, publishing and education, must obtain additional approvals from the relevant authorities in charge of those sectors.

-Each of Beijing Champion, Caikaowang and Champion Wangge holds (i) an ICP license issued by the Beijing Telecommunications Administration Bureau, a local branch of the MII, which allows Beijing Champion, Caikaowang and Champion Wangge to provide Internet content distribution services through 16 websites owned by Beijing Champion and its subsidiaries, and (ii) an approval from the Beijing Telecommunications Administration Bureau to provide an online bulletin board in eight of the 16 websites owned by Beijing Champion and its subsidiaries.
-The ICP license held by Beijing Champion is valid through August 25, 2013, the ICP license held by Caikaowang is valid through July 10, 2013, and the ICP license held by Champion Wangge is valid through November 9, 2014.
+Each of Beijing Champion, Caikaowang, Champion Wangge and Zhengbao Yucai holds an ICP license issued by the Beijing Telecommunications Administration Bureau, a local branch of the MII, which allows it to provide Internet content distribution services through 17 websites owned by Beijing Champion and its subsidiaries.
+The ICP license held by Beijing Champion is valid through August 25, 2013, the ICP license held by Caikaowang is valid through July 10, 2013, the ICP license held by Champion Wangge is valid through November 9, 2014, and the ICP license held by Zhengbao Yucai is valid through May 6, 2015.
 These licenses and approvals are essential to the operation of our online professional education and test preparation services business.